zarpli/Logitech-Z906/README.md

 [Docklight](https://docklight.de/) is a testing, analysis and simulation tool for serial communication protocols.

-Use the following project to use BrightSign unit connected to a PC running Windows OS.
+Use the following project to use Z906 unit connected to a PC running Windows OS.

 [Z906.ptp](docklight/Z906.ptp)